usecannon/cannon/packages/website/content/docs.md

 # Cannon Documentation

-Cannon is a CLI compatible with [Foundry](https://github.com/foundry-rs/foundry) and [Hardhat](https://hardhat.org/]) that allows you to configure your protocol's scripts, keepers, and on-chain dependencies in Cannonfiles.
-Cannonfiles are built into packages, which can be deployed to the registry (backed on Ethereum and IPFS).
+Cannon is a CLI (compatible with [Foundry](https://github.com/foundry-rs/foundry) and [Hardhat](https://hardhat.org/])) that allows you to configure your protocol's contracts, initialization scripts, and on-chain dependencies in Cannonfiles.
+Cannonfiles are built into packages, which can be published to the registry (backed on Ethereum and IPFS).
 Packages can be run on local nodes, deployed to live chains, and imported into other Cannonfiles.

 ## Getting Started